hascode/archunit-tutorial/README.md

 ## Running the Tests

-Simply run the tests using [Maven]:
+Simply run the tests using [Maven], they should all be failing to prove that the given architecture does not match the defined rules:

 ```bash
 mvn test